Jane Foster: The Mighty Thor (2015)

-Marykate Jasper of CBR.com called The Mighty Thor #1 a "fine first issue," writing, "Speaking of motive, the clever conceit of "The Mighty Thor" #1 -- that Jane must endanger her mortal body in order to assume her godly one -- also creates a very strong character moment that speaks to what makes this Thor unique.
+Marykate Jasper of Comic Book Resources called The Mighty Thor #1 a "fine first issue," writing, "Speaking of motive, the clever conceit of "The Mighty Thor" #1 -- that Jane must endanger her mortal body in order to assume her godly one—also creates a very strong character moment that speaks to what makes this Thor unique.
 To Jane, her power as an individual, mortal doctor is obviously equal to that of a goddess of Thunder.
 Unfortunately, Aaron also utilizes the more regressive politics of traditional fantasy: democracy is impotent, words are nothing next to force and every character's evil or good intentions can be easily inferred from their world of origin.
 With so many wonderful, interesting shakeups in this issue, I'd have loved to see a little shift in worldview to go with it.
 Still, as a whole, "The Mighty Thor" #1 is a wonderful opener.
 I'm always happy to see Aaron on an Asgard book; he has a great sense of Thor's world and what makes it work, and Dauterman and Wilson's art shows that same understanding of what's so cool about the Ten Realms.
 "Mighty Thor" is off to an excellent start."
 Jesse Schedeen of IGN gave The Mighty Thor #1 a grade of 9 out of 10, saying, "As with much of Aaron's work, there's a fair amount of humor to balance out the more dramatic elements.
 In this case the humor is of the darker variety, mostly centering around how terrible Roxxon and its master are.
 Roxxon is basically an indictment of greedy energy corporations, crooked politicians and vapid, fear-mongering newscasters all rolled into one.
 It adds a fun element of satire to the book that, again, helps keep things grounded ever so slightly amid all the spectacle and grandeur.
 Not that the book doesn't deliver plenty when it comes to spectacle and grandeur.
 Russell Dauterman proves once again why he's one of Marvel's best acquisitions in recent years.
 With his graceful line-work and sweeping, epic shots, it's easy to fool yourself into thinking that Olivier Coipel has started drawing Thor again.
 Dauterman brings his own brand of charm to the book, though.
 His style is perfectly suited to the dual nature of the book.
 He captures all the scope and majesty of Asgardia and its inhabitants, but his work is equally great at subtle emotion.
 The reader can't help but feel the intense pain and suffering Jane experiences as she undergoes her chemotherapy - it's written on every line and crease of her face.
 Dauterman has already grown significantly since his early Thor issues, so it'll be fun to see just how much his style continues to evolve as this new series gets underway.
 Thor is the last character that need sprucing up for the All-New, All-Different Marvel relaunch, so it's nice to see that Marvel didn't attempt to fix what wasn't broken.
 This issue offers an easy gateway into Aaron's ongoing saga, but it also dives right into the myriad conflicts that were left dangling prior to Secret Wars.
 Even in this first issue, this is a series that captures both the epic scope and intimate drama that make a good Thor comic."